dmfow/CheatSheets/Ubuntu.md

 #### Check diskspace
 ```
 df -h
 # Check with with a mount point.
-Ie root
+Eg root
 df -h /
+# Check within a directory.
+Eg the home library
+du -sh ~
 ```

 #### unzipp